What is a Childminder

 A ‘Childminder’ is a person who provides a childminding service as defined in the Regulations.

-A 'Childminding service’ means a pre-school service, which may include an overnight service, offered by a person who single-handedly takes care of pre-school children, including the the best place childminder’s own children, in the childminder’s home for a total of more than 2 hours per day, except where the exemptions provided in Section 58 of the Child Care Act 1991 apply.
+A 'Childminding service’ means a pre-school service, which may include an overnight service, offered by a person who single-handedly takes care of pre-school children, including the ordering viagra overnight delivery'>ordering viagra overnight delivery childminder’s own children, in the childminder’s home for a total of more than 2 hours per day, except where the exemptions provided in Section 58 of the Child Care Act 1991 apply.

 Childminders caring for more than three pre-school children who are not of the same family are covered by the Child Care (Pre-school Service) Regulations 1996 and should notify to the HSE.
 Childminders caring for more than three children are subject to inspection.